Test Drive #7: Sunscreen Sticks

 Things to watch out for

 Not all sticks go on clear.
 Watch for sunscreen sticks marketed for kids.
 Some go on white instead of clear, often because they contain mineral ingredients such as zinc oxide.
 This requires you to rub the sunscreen in with your fingers, which defeats part of the reason I prefer the stick format.
+(Note: The Life Brand Sunscreen Stick for Kids, in the photo, goes on clear, not white.)

 One downside